Nianze/nianze.github.io/content/post/2018-02-28-consider-alternatives-to-virtual-functions.md

 autoThumbnailImage: false
 thumbnailImagePosition: right
 thumbnailImage: /images/2018/2018-02/2018-02-28.gif
-draft: true
 ---

-Alternatives to virtual functions include the NVI idiom and various forms of the Strategy design pattern.
-The NVI idiom is itself an example of the Template Method design pattern.
+Alternatives to virtual functions include the NVI idiom (as an example of the Template Method design pattern) and various forms of the Strategy design pattern.
 <!--more-->

 Suppose we want to implement a member function named `healthValue`, which will calculate the health value for different characters in differen ways in a video game.
 Declaring `healthValue` virtual seems the obvious way to design things: